Broadband loop amplifier (update Dec. 2018 of 2003 design)

 Note: balancing and visibility both are very relevant on a residential location.
 Especially balancing is most relevant because of the high man-made noise levels on residential locations.

-Practical implementation of an active broadband loop amplifier:
+Practical implementation of the active broadband loop amplifier

 The amplifier consists of three stages.
-The transistor Q1 is optimized for noise.
-The output stage Q3 must deliver the power to the load.
-The intermediate stage Q2 and Q22 gives extra amplification to get the desired large signal behavior.
+The transistor Q1 is optimized for noise in a Common Emitter (CE) circuit.
+The output stage Q3 has to deliver the power to the load.
+The intermediate stage Q2 and Q22 provides extra amplification to get the desired large signal behavior.